zznidar/lecture-speedrun/README.md

 ## Very experimental
 Prototype tested only in Chrome.
 Firefox may not play any audio.

+## What is Lecture Speedrun?
+Lecture Speedrun allows you to speed up silent portions of a lecture video/audio on-the-fly, saving you precious time.
+Should it happen that your teacher speaks really slowly or makes a lot of pauses between sentences, use Lecture Speedrun to play the silent portions at a higher rate.

 ## Usage
 1. Open https://zznidar.github.io/lecture-speedrun/ in Chrome.
 2. Pick a video or audio file of the lecture you want to speedrun.